helios-ag/FMElfinderBundle/README.md

 ### Sub requests

-Events allows you to perform sub requests (only for commands used with HTTP GET method, i.e. not to upload a file).
+Events allows you to perform sub requests.
 These subrequests are working the same way than `forward` function on symfony controllers, and are also hookable.